Making Cold Brew Coffee With the Primula Coffee Maker

 The directions say to use 8 ounces of coarsely ground coffee.
 In our brewing tests, we discovered two things.

-First, we discovered that to be too much coffee.
+First, we discovered that there was too much coffee.
 The coffee filter would not hold that much coffee.
 Also, you do not want to completely fill the filter with ground coffee, as you will be adding water.
-When the water hits the freshly ground coffee it can swell and spill over the top of the filter.
-This will make a mess.
+When the water hits the freshly ground coffee, it can swell and spill over the top of the filter, making a mess.

-As for the grind, our initial tests supported using a coarse grind, but as we did more brews with the Primula we began favoring a more medium grind.
-Probably a good starting rule would be to use a medium grind if you plan on brewing at the low end (12 hours) and more coarse if you go a full day.
+Our initial tests supported using a coarse grind, but as we brewed more with the Primula, we began favoring a more medium grind.
+A good starting rule would be to use a medium grind if you plan on brewing at the low end (12 hours) and a coarser grind if you go a full day.
 Experiment.

 Eight ounces ended up being too much coffee for the filter.